grannycart/by-sound-alone_source/manuscript/7_Chapter.md

 "Cassandra."

 "The little shit."
 Percy spat a fleck of tobacco that had caught at her lip.
 "Yeah.
 Fucking Owen.
-Not all along, of course, only after... you know, I left him for fucking dead."
+Not all along, of course, only after...you know, I left him for fucking dead."

 "Do you feel that was a mistake?"

-"Fuck no Hemi.
+"Fuck no, Hemi.
 I mean, that's not what I told  Owen when I had him on the ship-to-ship and he was falling down the hole.
 Let the man believe whatever he wants with the literal fucking abyss approaching.
 But, really, fuck him.
 I made the rational decision, Hemi.
 I would make the same choice again.
 And even if I hadn't --- he swears himself to wreak vengeance on me?
 Repeatedly tries to kill me?
 And all of you in my crew along with me?
 No, Hemi.
 I have no regrets.
 I'll say it again: fuck Owen.
 And fuck his ghost."

 "I do not believe it possible for souls to wander uneasily, except in the minds of the living.
 I simply wanted to be sure the events with Owen will not keep you awake nights."

-"Trust me Hemi, Owen is not fucking haunting me.
+"Trust me, Hemi, Owen is not fucking haunting me.
 The only thing haunting me is the same thing as always: where is our next job coming from?"

 The swell was coming up and the boat was rolling over further.
 "We need to power up the motors again, Hemi, before we get swamped."